Linux LVM explained. Prospects for data recovery

 LVM provides the possibility to enlarge a logical volume and its file system when it is mounted and active.
-However, any possible interruption of this procedure caused by a power outage, software or hardware malfunction or simple user mistake can prevent the correct metadata to be written completely and render the entire LVM-storage unusable.
+However, any possible interruption of this procedure caused by a power outage, software or hardware malfunction or simple user mistake can prevent the correct metadata to be written completely and render the entire storage unusable.

 Possibility of data recovery